avnet-iotconnect/iotc-freertos-stm32-u5-ml-demo-v2/DEMO.md

 ### CDK Bootstrap

-The deploy should start from the CDK bootstrap.
-In repository go to Actions -> Bootstrap CDK.
-Press on the "Run workflow" dropdown, choose main branch and press "Run workflow".
+The deployment should start with the CDK bootstrap.
+In the repository, go to **Actions -> Bootstrap CDK**, click on the "Run workflow" dropdown, select the main branch, and click "Run workflow".

 <img src="media/GitHub/bootstrap.png" alt="drawing"/>

-Wait till the action is finished.
+Wait untill the action is finished.

 <img src="media/GitHub/bootstrap-finished.png" alt="drawing"/>

 #### Troubleshooting

-If action is failed most likely credentials in secrets are wrong or policy created previously is wrong.
-AWS sometimes update permissions list needed for the CDK bootstrap.
-You can avoid this issue by changing the policy to allow all possible action on all possible resources - but keep in mind that it is not good practise.
+If the action fails, it is most likely because the credentials in the secrets are incorrect or the policy created previously is wrong.
+AWS occasionally updates the permissions list needed for the CDK bootstrap.

+You can avoid this issue by changing the policy to allow all possible actions on all resources—however, keep in mind that this is not a good practice.

 ```
 {